Coronavirus (COVID-19) FAQs

 Yes.
 Northeast requires the wearing of face masks or shields by faculty, staff, students, and visitors in all college buildings at all locations.
 This decision is based on the most recent public health guidance.

 Students will need to provide their own face mask or shield that covers both the nose and mouth.
 Face coverings will not be required when you’re in your on-campus residence, sitting down to eat at Hawks Point, or when outdoors unless social distancing of at least six feet cannot be maintained.
-Students who are unable to wear a face covering due to a medical condition will need to provide a doctor’s note to the Student Services Office in the College Welcome Center, Room 1230 or via email to email@example.com.
+Students who are unable to wear a face covering due to a medical condition will need to provide a doctor’s note to the office of the Vice President of Student Services in the College Welcome Center, Room 1230, or via email to firstname.lastname@example.org.

 How will Northeast enforce the use of face coverings by students?